Why Wind Power is The #1 Alternative Energy

 It's a crapshoot.
 That is, until you realize the shooter (in this case Wall Street) is rolling a pair of "loaded" dice.

 Heavy hitters like The Blackstone Group and General Electric have stealthily invested billions into wind energy resources.
-JP Morgan Chase revealed that it's holding a $1 billion stake in the wind power sector.
+Since 2003, J.P.
+Morgan has invested or arranged more than $11 billion for renewable energy projects, including more than $1.4 billion in 2013.

 And, unlike oil, there's no possibility of it ever running out.